 I’m not keen on marking my queens with the official colours that we’re supposed to use.
 If I did, I would have marked my queens with blue paint according to this chart:

 A white mark is supposed to be used for years ending in 1 and 6, and so on.
 But the green and red years/colours are kind of useless for the 10% of male beekeepers who have colour deficient vision like me, sometimes called colourblindness.
-I can tell the difference between and the red and green circles (and all the colours) in the above illustration.
+I can tell the difference between the red and green circles (and all the colours) in the above illustration.
 But if you reduce them down to the size of a little dot and put the green and red dots next to each other, I might not know which is which.

 I don’t view my vision as deficient, though.
 I just see things slightly different than most people.
 One of the giants of cinematography, Haskell Wexler, was colourblind.
-Like Haskell, I notice tones and shade and light more acutely than most people.
+Like Haskell, I notice tones and shade and the brightness of light more acutely than most people.
 The actual colour is hardly on my radar.

 If I mark my queens, I’ll use a colour that jumps out at me — white or yellow.
 I don’t have dozens or hundreds of hives and I don’t sell queens, so I don’t really see the need to change the colour every year.
 I take track of my queens by numbering my hives.
 It’s easy and it’s worked out fine for me.

 I’ve heard from a colourblind beekeeper who sells queens, and he only uses two colours, yellow and blue, I think, one colour for even years and the other colour for odd years.
 And at the end of the day, you aren’t supposed to do anything as a beekeeper.
 You do what works for you.
+Coloured dots be damned.